abdullahfarooqi/snake-game/README.md

 # snake-game
 Snake game developed in Assembly Language.
+It can be run using DOSBOX in x86 assembly.